AMBarbosa/ecotrends/README.md

-The goal of `ecotrends` is to **compute a time series of ecological niche models**, using species occurrence data and environmental variables, and then analyse the **trend in environmental suitability over time**, as in [Arenas-Castro & Sillero (2021)](https://doi.org/10.1016/j.scitotenv.2021.147172).
+The goal of `ecotrends` is to **compute a time series of ecological niche models**, using species occurrence data and environmental variables, and then map the existence and direction of **linear temporal trends in environmental suitability**, as in [Arenas-Castro & Sillero (2021)](https://doi.org/10.1016/j.scitotenv.2021.147172).

 This package is part of the [MontObEO